BOARD OF TRUSTEES

 Board of Trustees Members

-Guy Cecil (Vice Chair) is Executive Director of the Democratic Senatorial Campaign Committee.
+Guy Cecil (Co-Vice Chair) is Executive Director of the Democratic Senatorial Campaign Committee.
 Previously, he was Chief of Staff to Senator Michael Bennet of Colorado; President of Thomas Circle Strategies, a public affairs and issue advocacy firm based in Washington, DC; and National Political and Field Director for Hillary Clinton's campaign for President.
 Cecil has more than ten years of experience managing high-profile political, non-profit, and corporate issue advocacy campaigns.
 He is also recognized as a leading Democratic strategist, specializing in campaign management, targeting, voter contact, and getting out the vote, with experience in every region of the country.
 He is a graduate of the University of Florida.

 Jacquelyn Davis, Founder of ED-Volution Education Group, is a consultant with significant organizational development, start-up, and policy expertise.
 Previously, Davis launched and led the DC Program of New Leaders for New Schools, a national nonprofit that attracts, prepares and supports outstanding school leaders.
 She co-founded and co-led Thurgood Marshall Academy (TMA) Public Charter High School, and co-founded Hands on DC to help refurbish DC public schools and fund college scholarships for low-income students.
 Davis was named a "Washingtonian of the Year" by Washingtonian Magazine and awarded "Young Lawyer of the Year" by the Bar Association of the District of Columbia.
 She holds a BA in Public Policy from Brown University and a JD from Georgetown University.

-Michael Hall (Secretary and Parent Trustee) is a Principal Architect at his firm, Studio CrowleyHall, with his wife, also an architect.
+Michael Hall (Co-Vice Chair and Parent Trustee) is a Principal Architect at his firm, Studio CrowleyHall, with his wife, also an architect.
 Hall has 20 years of experience designing buildings and working on private and public art commissions.
 His work focuses on communities and neighborhoods, with an overarching interest in environmental themes.
 He combines both his technical and management expertise as an architect with his experience and training as an artist to provide thoughtful, sustainable, and technically sound buildings and art installations.
 A native of Northern Michigan, Hall lives in Washington, DC, with his wife and three sons.
 He holds an MA in Architecture from the University of Michigan.

 Roy Jones is a physicist at Leidos working on high-fidelity physics-based modeling of the ocean environment.
 Dr. Jones has 20 years’ experience in the area of advanced sensors and signal analysis for defense and environmental remediation.
 He has worked on a variety of scientific projects involving both modeling and field experiments, focusing on acoustic and non-acoustic submarine detection; hydrodynamics; littoral bathymetry; and magnetic and electromagnetic induction (EMI) sensors.
 In addition to his scientific work, for the past thirteen years Dr. Jones has volunteered as a reading and math tutor for Horton's Kids.
 He holds a BA in Physics from Columbia University and a PhD in Astrophysics from Rutgers.